 You should be questioning everything you read, hear, and watch.
 Go ahead and try other people’s approaches, but also try new ways to solve problems.
 Be the leader instead of the follower.

-I don’t care if you’re an introvert.
+I don’t care if you’re an introvert (I’m one too so send me a message!).
 Join a Facebook group.
 Pay for a community of folks who share your niche.

 If you’re an extrovert, go to a conference or a networking event.
 Start commenting on the content of someone whom you want in your circle.

 Reach out and make an actual connection with an actual human.
 Playing Jeopardy with Alexa does not count.